 What is Forest Therapy?

-Shinrin-yoku, or Forest Bathing, is deeply rooted in traditional Japanese culture, where harmony with nature has long been a path to wellness and spiritual balance.
-Embraced as a healing practice, shinrin-yoku reflects Japan’s reverence for the natural world, drawing on centuries-old beliefs that nature holds restorative powers for the mind, body, and soul.
+Shinrin-yoku, or translated - Forest Bathing, is deeply rooted in traditional Japanese culture, where harmony with nature has long been a path to wellness and spiritual balance.
+Embraced as a healing practice, shinrin-yoku reflects Japan’s reverence for the natural world, drawing on centuries old beliefs that nature holds restorative powers for the mind, body, and soul.
 It’s a gentle, mindful way to reconnect with the essence of the forest, promoting health and tranquility through the simple act of immersing oneself in nature.

-A Forest Therapy experience, helps to rekindle an ancient bond we hold with nature.
-This experience helps to strengthen our connection with nature and forms the basis of our wellbeing.
-The intention of Forest Therapy is to ‘bridge the gap between us and the natural world’ revealing we are not separate to nature, but make up a part of nature as a whole.
+Whether its Forest Bathing, Forest Therapy, Nature Connection, Nature Bathing, these therapeutic experiences help to rekindle the ancient bond we hold with nature.
+This experience helps to strengthen our connection and relationship with nature and forms the basis of our wellbeing.
+The action of Forest Therapy is to ‘bridge the gap between us and the natural world’ revealing we are not separate to nature, but that we too are nature.

 Health Benefits

 Forest Therapy offers powerful mental and physical health benefits.
-Scientific research shows that even a single Forest Therapy walk can immediately improve your body’s stress and wellness markers.
-These changes have a direct and positive impact on your overall well-being, helping you feel revitalized and balanced.
+Scientific research demonstrates that a single Forest Therapy walk can immediately improve your body’s stress and wellness markers.
+These changes have a direct and positive impact on your overall well-being helping you to fee revitalised and balanced.

 Anxiety and depression levels are lowered